thulasi29n/Docker-K8S-Demo/Scripts/ReadMe.txt

  3. Deployed Angular App by changing appropriate changes.
  4. Ran the application.

- Notes : Commands.txt file has been kepy for all the individual deployments.
+ Notes : Commands.txt file has been kept for all the individual deployments.

  #####################################################
           Implemetation Details: